SEMjs-Workshops/vue-js/src/lab-form-input-bindings/README.md

 ### The `v-model` Directive

 The "Create Todo" button still creates todos with dummy "Do foo" text.
 Instead of using the dummy text, let's allow our users to specify the todo text in the `<input>` element.

-How would you update the app to accomplish this?
+**Your task:** Update `App.vue` so that users can specify text for created todos.
+Completion of this task will make all of this section's tests will pass.

 We'll add a two-way data binding to the `<input>`, using the `v-model` directive.
 Two-way data binding connects a model and a view.
 We already have the view (the `<input>` element), so let's create the model.
 Add `todoText: ""` to your data object.
-Now that we have the model and view, just add `v-model="todoText"` tp the `<input>` element.
+Now that we have the model and view, just add `v-model="todoText"` to the `<input>` element.

-Now that the two-way data binding is working, we just need to replace `"Do foo"` with `this.todoText` in the `createTodo` method.
+The two-way data binding is working, so we just need to replace `"Do foo"` with `this.todoText` in the `createTodo` method.

 Give it a try in your browser!
 Enter text into the input, click the button, and see your text appear in the todo list.
-This section's tests should be passing.

-Don't forget to perform the [post-lab teardown](#post-lab-teardown).

 ### Updating Todo `isComplete`

-Next, like add a feature that allows users to mark todos as complete.
-Our project manager wants a checkbox next to each todo, and clicking a todo's checkbox toggles its `isComplete` attribute.
+Next, let's add a feature that allows users to mark todos as complete.
+Our product manager wants a checkbox next to each todo, and clicking a todo's checkbox toggles its `isComplete` attribute.

+**Your task:** Add a checkbox next to each todo.
+Toggling a todo's checkbox will toggle its `isComplete` attribute, which will in turn update the "N todos completed" message.
+Completion of this task will make all of this section's tests will pass.

 Start by adding the checkbox like this: